phpfui/phpfui/readme.md

 composer require phpfui/phpfui

-#### Update git submodules
-git submodule update --init --recursive

 Run update.php from the phpfui/phpfui directory and supply the path of your public directory.
-This will copy all required public files into your public directory in the proper locations (js directory). git submodule update and update.php should be run when ever you update PHPFUI.
+This will copy all required public files into your public directory in the proper locations (js directory). update.php should be run when ever you update PHPFUI.

 ## Versioning